What is Calibration?

-One of the best features of a smart trainer is their ability to provide power numbers.
+One of the best features of a smart trainer is its ability to provide power numbers.
 And when it comes to power, nothing is more important than accuracy.

-With a smart trainer, the heart of power accuracy lay in calibration.
+With a smart trainer, the heart of power accuracy lies in calibration.
 This calibration process is especially important with smart trainers that have a tire-to-roller interface, also known as a wheel-on trainer.
-The Magnus is an example of this type of smart trainer.
+The CycleOps Magnus is an example of this type of smart trainer.

-When it comes to calibration your wheel-on smart bike trainer, there are two ways to go about this important process.
+When it comes to calibrating your wheel-on smart bike trainer, there are two ways to go about this important process.